 Introduction

-This form is for members of the Aurora KiwiSaver Scheme seeking a Serious Financial Hardship Withdrawal.
+This form is for members of the Aurora KiwiSaver Scheme who are applying for a Serious Financial Hardship Withdrawal.

 Please read carefully before completing:

-If you're facing significant financial difficulties, you may be eligible for an early withdrawal from your KiwiSaver savings under the KiwiSaver Act 2006.
+If you're facing significant financial difficulties, you may be eligible for an early withdrawal from your KiwiSaver account under the KiwiSaver Act 2006.
 Situations that qualify as significant financial hardship include:

 - Inability to meet minimum living costs

-- Inability to mortgage payments on your principal family residence, with lender enforcement
+- Inability to make mortgage payments on your principal family residence, with lender enforcement

-- Cost of home modifications needed for special needs
+- Cost of home modifications required for special needs

 - Medical costs for yourself or a dependant